Nuitka/Nuitka/CONTRIBUTING.md

  4. Make the tests pass.
  5. Push to your fork and submit a pull request.
     - for feature branches set base branch to `nuitka:develop`
-    - for bugfix branches set base branch to the latests maintenance branch, e.g. `nuitka:master`
+    - for bugfix branches set base branch to the latest maintenance branch, e.g. `nuitka:master`
  6. Wait for review, suggestions for improvements or alternative ideas may happen.
 Keep in mind that PR checklist items can be met after the pull request has been opened by adding more commits to the branch.